nextflow-io/nextflow/docs/process.rst

 Output 'set' of values
 ----------------------

 .. warning:: The `set` output type has been deprecated.
-See `tuple` instead.
+Use `tuple` instead.

 .. _process-out-tuple: